Technologicat/unpythonic/macro_extras/README.md

 # ``unpythonic.syntax``: Language extensions

-These optional features, providing language extensions, are built on [MacroPy](https://github.com/azazel75/macropy), from PyPI package ``macropy3``.
+These optional features, providing extensions to the Python language as syntactic macros, are built on [MacroPy](https://github.com/azazel75/macropy), from PyPI package ``macropy3``.

 Because macro expansion occurs at import time, the unit tests that contain usage examples (located in [unpythonic/syntax/test/](../unpythonic/syntax/test/)) cannot be run directly.
 Instead, run them via the included [generic MacroPy3 bootstrapper](macropy3).
 Usage of the bootstrapper is `./macropy3 some.module` (like `python3 -m some.module`); see `-h` for options.